rust-lang/rfcs/text/0000-tuple-cons-cell.md

   very similar to range syntax and may be confusing.
 * Consider a different layout.
 By packing tuples less efficiently we could obviate the need for the stride/size distinction and make updating the head elements of tuples more efficient.
-Overall though I'm not convinced this would be a win.
+Overall though I'm not sure this would be a win.
 The efficiency hit associated with the proposed design only happens when modifying a tuple through a mutable reference.
 Also the reference must be to the tuple itself, not to an element in the tuple like what one